This information will help you care for yourself at home after your blepharoplasty (eyelid surgery).

 - Apply the cold compress to your eyelids every 10 to 15 minutes (on for 10 to 15 minutes, then off for 10 to 15 minutes) for the first 24 hours after your surgery.
-After 24 hours, cold compresses are not as effective.
+Try to do this as much as possible while you’re awake.
+After 24 hours, cold compresses aren’t as effective.

 Use the sterile saline eye drops if your vision is blurry or if your doctor has prescribed you an eye ointment.
 Apply the eye drops every 4 hours to the inner part of your eye.
-Do not pull on your eyelids while using the eye drops.
+Don’t pull on your eyelids while using the eye drops.

 You can take showers from the neck down any time after your surgery.
-Do not take full showers until your surgeon tells you it is safe to do so.
+Don’t take full showers until your surgeon tells you it’s safe to do so.
 This is usually 5 days after surgery.
+You may gently wash below your eyes with wipes or a soft washcloth.
+You can use dry shampoo for your hair.
 Once you can take full showers, you can wash your eyelids and shampoo your hair with mild products, such as baby shampoo.

 Your sutures (stitches) will be removed at 2 different appointments between 2 and 7 days after your surgery.
 Your nurse will make these appointments for you.Back to top

 Call Your Doctor or Nurse if You Have:

 - A fever of 100.4° F (38° C) or higher

 - Nausea (feeling like you’re going to throw up)

 - Increased pain, swelling, and redness at your surgical sites that’s getting worse